 - Fennel – If you love fennel, toss some in the bundt pan with the vegetables.

 - Sweet Potatoes – The sweetness adds a new element of flavor and fun to this recipe.

 - Parsnips – These would be amazing paired up with the other veggies in the pan.
 I usually don’t peel them, but you can.
 If you don’t peel them, just scrub them really well beforehand.

 Bundt Pan Chicken Recipe Helpful Tips

-If you haven’t made a bundt pan chicken recipe before, it is actually pretty easy if you know these useful tips before you start:
+If you haven’t made a roast chicken recipe this way before, it is actually pretty easy if you know these useful tips before you start: